-EDAS allows you to create a PHP application from source code and deploy the application to a Container Service Kubernetes cluster or serverless Kubernetes (ASK) cluster.
-EDAS provides diverse features for you to manage applications, such as application scaling, monitoring and alerting, load balancing, and throttling and degradation.
-The steps of deploying a PHP application to a Container Service Kubernetes cluster are similar to those of deploying a PHP application to an ASK cluster.
-In this topic, an example is used to build a PHP application from source code and deploy the application to a Container Service Kubernetes cluster.
+Enterprise Distributed Application Service (EDAS) allows you to create a PHP application from source code and deploy the application in a Container Service for Kubernetes (ACK) cluster or a serverless Kubernetes cluster.
+EDAS provides diverse features, such as application scaling, monitoring and alerting, load balancing, and throttling and degradation, for you to manage applications.
+The procedure of deploying a PHP application in an ACK cluster is similar to that of deploying a PHP application to a serverless Kubernetes cluster.
+This topic shows you how to build a PHP application from source code and deploy the application in an ACK cluster.

-- A namespace is created.
+- A microservice namespace is created.
 For more information, see the "Create a namespace" section of the Manage microservice namespaces topic.

-- Role authorization is complete in Container Service for Kubernetes.
+- Role authorization is complete in ACK.
 For more information, see ACK default roles.

-To create a Serverless Kubernetes cluster, set VPC to Create VPC and set Service Discovery to PrivateZone.
-This allows the Serverless Kubernetes cluster to use Alibaba Cloud Service Mesh after the cluster is imported to EDAS.
-If you set VPC to Select Existing VPC, check whether the cluster contains the virtual private cloud (VPC) and vSwitch resources after you create the cluster.
+To create a serverless Kubernetes cluster, set the VPC parameter to Create VPC and set the Service Discovery parameter to PrivateZone.
+This allows the serverless Kubernetes cluster to use Alibaba Cloud Service Mesh after the cluster is imported to EDAS.
+If you set the VPC parameter to Select Existing VPC, check whether the cluster contains virtual private cloud (VPC) and vSwitch resources after you create the cluster.

-Step 2: Import the Container Service Kubernetes cluster to the EDAS console
+Step 2: Import the ACK cluster to the EDAS console

-By default, the ack-ahas-sentinel-pilot, ack-arms-pilot, and ack-arms-prometheus components are installed when you add a Kubernetes cluster to EDAS in the EDAS console.
+By default, the ack-ahas-sentinel-pilot, ack-arms-pilot, and ack-arms-prometheus components are installed when you import an ACK cluster to EDAS in the EDAS console.
 The ack-ahas-sentinel-pilot component is an application protection component for throttling and degradation.
 The ack-arms-pilot component is an Application Real-Time Monitoring Service (ARMS) monitoring component.
 The ack-arms-prometheus component is a Prometheus monitoring component.

 - Log on to the EDAS console.